Reducing Child Mortality Rates in Brazil

 Room for Growth

-Brazil has worked hard to meet the U.N.'s goals, but it still has a lot of work to do to catch up with other developed nations.
+Brazil has worked hard to meet the U.N.'s goals, especially in improving its health care, but it still has a lot of work to do to catch up with other developed nations.
 As of 2011, Singapore had the lowest under-5 mortality rate, with only 2.6 deaths for every 1,000 live births, UNICEF states.

-Today, the biggest challenges to continued improvement of Brazil's child mortality rate are neonatal complications; more than 65 percent of deaths of children under age 5 are from birth complications, sepsis, meningitis and tetanus.
+Today, the biggest challenges to continued improvement of Brazil's child mortality rate are neonatal complications; more than 65 percent of infant deaths are from birth complications, sepsis, meningitis and tetanus.
 According to UNICEF, pneumonia accounts for 6 percent of child mortalities, and diarrhea accounts for 3 percent.